Milk-Free, Nut-Free Chocolate Pudding Ice Cream

 *A Note on Coconut Coconut is technically a fruit.
 While most allergists do not consider it a tree nut, if you are nut allergic, ask your doctor if coconut is safe for you.

-- Whisk the starch and 1/4 cup (60 mL) non-dairy milk alternative in a small bowl.
+- Whisk the starch and 1/4 cup dairy-free milk beverage in a small bowl.
 Set aside.

 - Remove pan from heat and whisk in chocolate chips, salt and vanilla until completely smooth.

-- Let cool for 10 minutes before pouring the mixture into a container (I use a quart-sized or larger glass measuring cup).
-Cover and chill in the refrigerator for at least 2 hours.
+- Let cool for 10 minutes before pouring the mixture into a container (I use a quart-sized or large glass measuring cup).
+Cover and refrigerate at least 2 hours.

-- Freeze the mixture in an ice cream maker according to the manufacturer’s directions.
+- Churn the chilled mixture in an ice cream maker according to the manufacturer’s directions.

-- Pack the soft ice cream in a freezer-safe container and freeze for several hours or overnight for hard-packed ice cream.
+- Pack the soft ice cream in a freezer-safe container and freeze for at least 3 hours for hard-packed ice cream.